PamellaSoto/commit-ai-generator/README.md

 ---

-_(ENG) Commit AI Gen is a project developed during the 20th edition of NLW (Next Level Week), a programming event organized by RocketSeat, aiming to give developers the opportunity to code, learn, and build real projects._
+_Commit AI Gen is a project developed during the 20th edition of NLW (Next Level Week), a programming event organized by RocketSeat, aiming to give developers the opportunity to code, learn, and build real projects._

-_(PTBR) Gerador de commits é um projeto desenvolvido durante o **NLW (Next Level Week)**, um evento de programação promovido pela **RocketSeat**._